 This multi-year study was started in 2016 by the former Office of Environment and Heritage and the NSW Environment Protection Authority (EPA), in collaboration with the NSW Ministry of Health, to improve our understanding of air quality and the impacts of air pollution in the Greater Sydney region.

-The study will support evidence-based air policies and programs by identifying persistent and emerging issues, and highlighting opportunities to improve air quality and realise public health and economic benefits.
+The study supports evidence-based air policies and programs by identifying persistent and emerging issues and highlighting opportunities to improve air quality for public health and economic benefits.

 Aims of the study

-The study will expand the information available to government, business and communities.
-It aims to:
+The study expands the information available to government, business and communities by:

 Conducting the study

-The study integrates and expands the evidence base to address gaps in our understanding of air quality and its impacts in the Greater Sydney region.
+The study addresses gaps in our understanding of air quality and its impacts in the NSW Greater Metropolitan region.

-The study draws on data and information from the Sydney Air Quality Monitoring Network, the NSW Greater Metropolitan Regional Air Emissions Inventory, and from research studies such as the Sydney Particle Study and the Sydney Particle Characterisation Study.
+The study draws on data and information from the NSW Air Quality Monitoring Network, the NSW Greater Metropolitan Regional Air Emissions Inventory, and research studies such as the Sydney Particle Study and the Sydney Particle Characterisation Study.

-A regional airshed model has been established to assess how air quality and population exposures vary across Greater Sydney and to quantify major source contributions to air pollution and exposure.
-Major sources being modelled include residential wood heaters, motor vehicles, industry, power stations and non-road diesel mobile sources (industrial vehicles and equipment, shipping, locomotives and aircraft).
+An air quality modelling framework has been established to assess how air quality and population exposures vary across Greater Sydney, quantifying major source contributions to air pollution and exposure.
+Major sources modelled include:

-The first study report covering results from the first phase of the study (2017–2019) was released in November 2020.
+The first study report – Air quality study for the NSW greater metropolitan region, covering results from the first phase of the study (2017–2019) – was released in November 2020.
 This report discusses how air quality has changed in Greater Sydney over the past two decades.
-It also includes new insights into the contribution of major sources to air pollution and population exposure in the region.
+It also included insights into the contribution of major sources to air pollution and population exposure in the region.